jaalto/project--shell-script-performance-and-portability/README.md

 the system used at the time of testing.
 Instead, compare the relative order in which each test case produced the fastest results.

+The results presented in this README provide only an excerpt from the test case.
+For the full listing, see RESULTS above.

 ## The project structure